gzigzigzeo/teleport-plugin-framework/README.md

 ./teleport-plugin-framework fixtures generate events.user_create supervisor
 ```

-Where `supervisor` is the description.
+Where `events.user_create` is the template name, and `supervisor` is the description part of a target file name.

 You will get the following response: